japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQuery.md

 lastProgress: StreamingQueryProgress
 ----

-The last <<spark-sql-streaming-StreamingQueryProgress.md#, StreamingQueryProgress>> of the streaming query
+The last [StreamingQueryProgress](StreamingQueryProgress.md) of the streaming query

 Used when...FIXME